jessicamalloy/TerraformCICD/deploy-cicd/README.md

 - **codepipeline:** The codepipeline is set to trigger when a change is pushed to `github_branch` specified.
 It runs the `terraform plan` command and stores the output in a plan-artifacts bucket.
 Examine the plan output from the plan step (click 'View logs'), then approve if it's as expected in the manual review step.
 After, the apply step will run `terraform apply`, then trigger the potentially-newly-created or updated pipeline.

+## Troubleshooting and things to note

+- This demo uses a copied-over `platform-terraform-modules@v1.0.0`, with 2 differences:
+  - the `ecs-codepipeline-core` pipeline has source config updated to include this flag: `PollForSourceChanges = false`.
+This is so that the pipeline gets triggered by the cicd pipeline, rather than changes in the repo.
+Updating the source block for the codepipelines that use CodeStar Connections so that they don't pull automatically from the repo might be different.
+  - `ecs-codepipeline` module passes `github_owner` to `ecs-codepipeline-core`, since this repo isn't owned by the Allen Institute (this shouldn't matter for updating Platform team repos)